trek-view/basecamp/_posts/2021-12-31-gopro-fusion-fisheye-stitching-part-3.md

 > The GoPro Fusion features two cameras, both of them having 3mm focal length and aperture of f/2.8

 And from last weeks post, we know the image sizes produced by the Fusion.

-In this case image size = diagonal size of image, which are calculated below (d=√(w2+l2)).
+* Photo: 3104 x 3000
+* 5.2k video: 2704 x 2624
+* 3k video: 1568 x 1504

+We must normalise the measurements for this calculation.
+For this we know, 1 pixel = 0.2645833333.
+So this gives us:

 * Photo: 3104 x 3000 (4317)
 * 5.2k video: 2704 x 2624